Skip to content

 • Vercel AI SDK — Handles streaming text generation with automatic retries

-• Custom System Prompt - 60+ line prompt that encodes my engineering philosophy, technical preferences, and communication style
+• Custom System Prompt — 60+ line prompt encoding my engineering philosophy and communication style

 Component Architecture